Relation to Water Bill

 The capital and operating rates are now combined into a single rate because we changed our capital rate methodology to be the same as our operating rate, which is based on water use.
 This change means it is not possible to accurately calculate the percentage increase of rates when comparing current rates to those charged prior to 2014 without assistance from JCW staff.

 The user charge rate prior to 2014 did not include a capital component as it does today.
 To accurately compare rates, you have to include the capital portion of JCW’s rates.
 Prior to 2012, capital costs were recovered by the fixed Equivalent Dwelling Unit (EDU) charge that was billed on the annual real estate tax statements.
 In 2013, JCW moved the EDU from the tax roll to the user charge bill.

 In 2014, JCW completed a multi-year conversion of its billing method to a unified rate model.
 This was the first year JCW billed a combined rate and the larger than normal increases in the service charge and volume rates were due to adding the capital component to the rates.

-A: In 2018, JCW’s revenue requirement increased by 7 percent, which equates to $2.38 a month for the median household or $4.76 on each bi-monthly bill.
+A: In 2021, JCW’s revenue requirement increased by 5.75 percent, which equates to $2.35 a month for the median household or $4.70 on each bi-monthly bill.
 The revenue requirement represents the total amount of money JCW must collect from customers to pay all costs.
-This increase is higher than those in previous years due to several factors as well as the Tomahawk Plant expansion, which will help keep rates lower once the project is completed in 2022.
-We are investing now to save more over the long term.

 A large increase in your average winter water use (AWWU) will impact wastewater charges more than rate increases.
 See questions above that provide information concerning the AWWU.